rafer/enumerated_type/README.md

 JobStatus.by(:code, 4) # => raises a TypeError
 ```

 The first parameter specifies the method that will be called on instances of your `EnumeratedType` during lookup.
-This works for attributes specified with `declare` (such as `:code` above) but also for .
+This works for attributes specified with `declare` (such as `:code` above) but also for any instance method on your `EnumeratedType`.

 ```ruby
 class JobStatus